 zone-ingressproxy mode that will be used to enable traffic to enter a zone from another zone.
 It can be scaled horizontally.
 Each zone must have a

-zone-ingress proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
-API gateways are supported via Kuma's gateway mode which can be deployed in addition to
+zone-ingress proxy is specific to internal communication within a mesh and is not to be considered an API gateway.
+API gateways are supported in Kuma's gateway mode, which can be deployed in addition to

-The global control plane and the zone control planes communicate with each other via xDS in order to synchronize the resources that are being created to configure Kuma, like policies.
+The global control plane and the zone control planes communicate with each other over xDS to synchronize the resources that are created to configure Kuma, such as policies.